 A wireless router is an important part of hardware in any Local Area Network.
 It can also be hard and challenging to configure and use.
 Choosing a wireless router wisely before investing your money can be helpful for buyers who want to get the most from a high-speed Internet connection in the home or office, or any place where wireless routers are used.
 A useful suggestion is the placement of the wireless router.

 For most big homes, the WiFi network’s performance can depend upon the placement of the router.

 Other things in your home can also affect the performance of your router.
-Floors, drywall and plaster cause certain network degradation.
+Floors, drywall, and plaster cause certain network degradation.
 But the biggest problem is aluminum which is usually found in offices and new apartments.
-Throughput gets slow due to the weaker signals.
+Throughput gets slow due to weaker signals.
 The right placement would have a huge effect on the performance of your home or office wireless network.